futuredapp/donut/README.md

 ```kotlin
 donut_view.submitData(listOf(waterAmount))
 ```
+Once you call the `submitData` method, the view **automatically resolves and animates to the new state**.

 If you want to get currently displayed data, call `getData()` method.
 To clear displayed data, call `clear()` method.

-### Example use-case
-You observe data source, which emits new data on change (eg. database) → you map the data to list of dataset objects → you bind these datasets to the view → **view automatically resolves (and animates) to the new state**.

 ## Customization
 You can use various view properties to define it's appearance and behavior.